 RWS supplies are available to meet both retail and wholesale demands.
-Retail and wholesale allocations are provided in Section Error!
-Reference source not found.
-(Table 8-4 and Error!
-Reference source not found. for retail, and Table 8-5 and Table 8-7 for wholesale)
+Retail and wholesale allocations are provided in Section 8.3 and Section 8.4(Table 8-4 and Table 8-6 for retail, and Table 8-5 and Table 8-7 for wholesale)

-a Normal year supply corresponds to values shown in Table 6-1.
+a Normal year supply corresponds to supply that will be used to meet the full demands on the RWS in a normal year, as shown in Table 6-1.